Hubackova/muni-hydroweb/src/md/projects/project1.md

 </div>

 <div class="en">

-Prameništní slatiniště jsou cenné mokřadní biotopy, které hostí specifickou faunu i flóru.
-Není jich mnoho a ta nynější jsou navíc ohrožena lidskou činností a změnami klimatu.
-Slatiniště Západních Karpat jsou řídce roztroušena na úbočí hor a kopců, kde na nich díky rozmanitosti geologického podloží pozorujeme unikátní gradient minerální bohatosti.
-Již 10 let zde intenzivně zkoumáme vliv podmínek prostředí, zejména onoho minerálně-trofického gradientu, na různé skupiny vodních bezobratlých.
-Podstatnou roli při formování společenstev hrají rovněž kolonizační procesy, to díky vzájemné izolovanosti a různému stáří jednotlivých slatiništních lokalit.
-Testujeme, do jaké míry se na utváření společenstev podepisuje způsob šíření druhů a jejich specializace na slatiništní stanoviště.
+Spring fens are valuable wetland habitats accommodating specific fauna and flora.
+Besides the fact that they are presently rather rare, they are threatened by human activities and climate change.
+Western Carpathian spring fens are scattered across the foothills, where we can, due to the great variability of bedrock geology, explore the unique gradient of mineral richness.
+For the last 10 years, we have been intensively studying the influence of environmental variables, mainly the mineral-trophic gradient, on various groups of aquatic invertebrates.
+Due to isolation and different ages of individual spring fen sites, colonisation processes play a vital role in the community formation.
+We analyse to what extent is the community formation shaped by dispersal strategies of the particular taxa and their specialisation to spring fen habitats.

-V poslední době se zaměřujeme i na studium distribuce vodních bezobratlých v malém měřítku, na kterém vystupuje do popředí rozmanitost prostředí i vliv biotických vztahů.
-Slatiniště totiž mnohdy vykazují značnou prostorovou heterogenitu, jež umožňuje koexistenci mnoha druhů na jedné lokalitě, které tak mají možnost spolu interagovat.
-Abychom objasnili mechanizmy koexistence, zkoumáme ekologické niky jednotlivých druhů, jejich prostorovou, případně časovou segregaci a dokumentujeme konkrétní případy kompetice a predace mezi slatiništními druhy.
+Recently, we began to focus on small-scale distribution of aquatic invertebrates, which highlight the effect of habitat heterogeneity and biotic relationships.
+Spring fens are characterised by high spatial heterogeneity, which allows for coexistence of many species at one site and their consequent interactions.
+To clarify the mechanisms of coexistence, we investigate ecological niches of the individual species, their spatial or temporal segregation, and document particular cases of competition and predation among the spring fen taxa.

-**Grantové projekty**
+**Grant projects**

-Koexistence vodních bezobratlých na prameništních slatiništích: úloha abiotické heterogenity a biotických interakcí na regionální a lokální škále (The coexistence of aquatic invertebrates in spring
+[Climatically promoted homogenization of aquatic invertebrates tested on three model lotic systems and historical data](https://www.muni.cz/en/research/projects/51247), The Czech Science Foundation, 20-17305S, 2020–2022

-fens: the role of abiotic heterogeneity and biotic interactions at regional and local scale), Grantová agentura České republiky, 16-03881S, 2016–2018
+[The coexistence of aquatic invertebrates in spring fens: the role of abiotic heterogeneity and biotic interactions at regional and local scale](https://www.muni.cz/en/research/projects/33031), The Czech Science Foundation, 16-03881S, 2016–2018

-Kroužkovci izolovaných mikro-mokřadů: od vody až po půdu (Annelids of isolated micro-wetlands: from water to soil), Grantová agentura České republiky, 15-15548S, 2015–2017
+[Annelids of isolated micro-wetlands: from water to soil](https://www.muni.cz/en/research/projects/30545), The Czech Science Foundation, 15-15548S, 2015–2017

-Vliv faktorů prostředí a schopnosti šíření na skladbu taxocenóz vodních bezobratlých v izolovaných prameništních slatiništích (The role of species sorting and dispersal in structuring the aquatic invertebrate assemblages of isolated spring fens), Grantová agentura České republiky, P505/11/0779, 2011–2013
+[The role of species sorting and dispersal in structuring the aquatic invertebrate assemblages of isolated spring fens](https://www.muni.cz/en/research/projects/13884), The Czech Science Foundation, P505/11/0779, 2011–2013

-**Lidé zapojení do projektů**
+**Team members**

 Michal Horsák, Marie Zhai, Jana Schenková, Jindřiška Bojková, Vít Syrovátka, Vendula Polášková, Vanda Šorfová, Dana Klímová Hřívová, David Výravský, Martina Bílková